-i’ve spent my own fair share of years bemoaning christmas festivities but i’ve made peace with the season in recent times, developing my own traditions and setting personal boundaries that allow me to enjoy the holidays in my own way without over-extending myself and risking burn-out. there’s no one-size-fits-all formula to this, so i’m afraid i won’t be departing too many pearls of wisdom in terms of how to achieve this peace of mind for yourself, the only thing i can recommend it really being mindful and considered in everything you agree to over the season, both from a financial and mental state of mind.
+I’ve spent my own fair share of years bemoaning christmas festivities but I’ve made peace with the season in recent times, developing my own traditions and setting personal boundaries that allow me to enjoy the holidays in my own way without over-extending myself and risking burn-out.
+There’s no one-size-fits-all formula to this, so I’m afraid I won’t be departing too many pearls of wisdom in terms of how to achieve this peace of mind for yourself, the only thing I can recommend is really being mindful and considered in everything you agree to over the season, both from a financial and mental state of mind.

-there’s also a third-party in play when it comes to the joy of gift giving, and that is the person from whom you have purchased the gift – which doesn’t have to be a small business or independent maker either. the high street comes in for a huge amount of flack at this time of year, but i think its important to remember that your local high street retailers employs a large number of people from your region – including temporary staff over the holidays who don’t usually have permanent employment – and the purchases you make in these stores can help give people a steady paycheck at a time of year, when every penny counts. having spent a number of years when i was younger working at a high street department store over christmas i know firsthand how hectic retail can be at this time of year, but also how important the holiday season is in keeping staff in secure employment for the rest of the year. things are rarely black and white in this world, and while it is so easy to paint high street retailers as villains and encourage everyone to shun them in favour of supporting smaller local businesses, the reality is they often contribute far more than you know to your local community. i’m a firm believer in supporting local makers and neighbourhood boutiques where you are able, but the most important thing is to be making to right purchasing decisions for you.
+Having spent a number of years when I was younger working at a high street department store over christmas I know firsthand how hectic retail can be at this time of year, but also how important the holiday season is in keeping staff in secure employment for the rest of the year.
+Things are rarely black and white in this world, and while it is so easy to paint high street retailers as villains and encourage everyone to shun them in favour of supporting smaller local businesses, the reality is they often contribute far more than you know to your local community.
+I’m a firm believer in supporting local makers and neighbourhood boutiques where you are able, but the most important thing is to be making to right purchasing decisions for you.

-a lot of people consider scented candles to be a ‘lazy’ gift idea but they are often one of the first things i consider for my friends. most people i know like to throw a cheap scented candle from ikea in their trolley as they make their way around the marketplace, but would baulk at the idea of spending a little more on a premium quality locally-poured candle made with environmentally-friendly natural ingredients, because it feels a little too extravagant to indulge in for themselves. to me these are the kind of things that make the perfect gift: luxury toiletries, a premium spirit, indulgent chocolate, fancy stationery. all of these make great gift ideas in my opinion, no matter how ‘cliché’ they may feel, because they are telling your loved ones that they are worth it. the same goes for jewellery, which i always think is a winner provided you’ve considered the aesthetic style of the recipient. it’s so easy to go wrong with jewellery but when you get it right, it really hits the spot. small independent makers are always a winner in my book because you have a great story to accompany the piece; from how you discovered the craftsmen to how you came to choose the piece you settled on. be sure to consider the usual style of jewellery your loved one usually wears, as well as the colour (gold, silver, copper etc.), and then let yourself be drawn to the maker or the piece you feel truly captures their spirit.
+The same goes for jewellery, which I always think is a winner provided you’ve considered the aesthetic style of the recipient.
+It’s so easy to go wrong with jewellery but when you get it right, it really hits the spot.
+Small independent makers are always a winner in my book because you have a great story to accompany the piece; from how you discovered the craftsmen to how you came to choose the piece you settled on. be sure to consider the usual style of jewellery your loved one usually wears, as well as the colour (gold, silver, copper etc.), and then let yourself be drawn to the maker or the piece you feel truly captures their spirit.